richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 * **Data payload limited by querystring length** - SnowPlow data is logged via a GET querystring - which of course could potentially hit the de facto [2000 character] [2000char] URL length limit

+For more information on these limitations, please see the [[Technical FAQ]].

 [tech-architecture]: /snowplow/snowplow/wiki/about-snowplow/images/snowplow-tech-architecture.jpg
 [piwik]: http://piwik.org/